Coppa Presidente de la Republica

 Notes on the cars:

-- Brabham BT38 (Andrea de Adamich): Nick Craw (Washington, DC) raced a #71 Brabham BT38 in the 1972 SCCA Pro Formula B series but is only known to have started two races.
-The car was described as blue/yellow or yellow and was entered by Fred Opert Racing.
-It is likely that this was a brand new BT38B.
+- Brabham BT38 (Andrea de Adamich): Nick Craw (Washington, DC) raced a yellow-and-blue #71 Brabham BT38 in the 1972 SCCA Pro Formula B series but is only known to have started two races.
+The car was entered by Fred Opert Racing, and is likely to have been a brand new BT38B.
 In February 1973, the "ex-Craw" car was advertised by Opert as "4 races from new".
-Nothing more known.
+Photographs from the FB event at Autodromo de San Carlo, Caracas in March 1973 suggest that this was the car raced by Andrea de Adamich to win that event.
+Subsequent history unknown.

 - Chevron B18C (Carl Liebich): Carl Liebich (Plymouth, Wisconsin) raced a yellow Chevron B18 in SCCA Nationals in 1971, entered as #78.
 In 1972 he ran a yellow Chevron B18C, presumed to be the same car, entered as #79, and used in the Pro Formula B series, in the Players Canadian Formula B series, and in SCCA Nationals.
 Also raced by Liebich at Caracas in March 1973.
 Advertised by Opert as ex-Liebich, and blue-and-yellow in February 1973, and sold to Frank Sangiorgio (North Babylon, Long Island, NY) who raced it SCCA and EMRA racing around Bridgehampton from 1973 to 1975 at least.
 He advertised the car in in September 1976.
 Subsequent history unknown.